Next: Supernatural S 07 E 02 Hello Cruel World

 - Kill the God: The Winchesters try to kill Castiel, who has become an outright god.

-- Kneel Before Zod: In the Season 6 finale, Castiel proclaims himself the new God, and demands that the heroes bow and profess their love to him.
-Season 7 opens with Bobby getting down on his knees and asking if that's good enough or if he wants "the whole forehead-to-the-carpet thing?"
-Castiel promptly decides it's pointless, since they're only doing it out of fear, and leaves to spread the word of his godhood.
+- Kneel Before Zod: Following immediately from season six's finale, Bobby gets down on his knees and asks if that's good enough or if Castiel wants "the whole forehead-to-the-carpet thing?"
+Sam and Dean follow suit, but Cas decides it's pointless since they're only doing it out of fear.

 - Large Ham: Leviathan!Castiel.